Restricted Building Work (RBW)

 Definition of a house

 For the purposes of RBW, a house is a free-standing, fully detached building consisting of a single residential unit.
-It can also have one or more residential facilities such as a foyer, laundry, garage, etc.
+It can also have a number of residential facilities such as a foyer, laundry, garage, and so forth.

 Definition of a small to medium apartment building